-The Oklahoma NAM shall be responsible to line up tradesmen, order and stock materials, arrange for tools, etc. It also will advertise for volunteer tradesmen and other participants through
+The Oklahoma NAM shall be responsible to line up tradesmen, order and stock materials, arrange for tools, etc. It also will advertise for volunteer tradesmen and other participants through district publications, and letters to pastors.

 CHURCH IN A DAY (CIAD) POLICY